Ultrawipf/OpenFFBoard_wiki/OpenFFBoard-(State-and-roadmap).md

 Interesting for multi axis ffb.

 #### CAN bus:
-Using the FFBoard as a canbus interface or adding analog/digital inputs via CAN.
+Using the FFBoard as a CAN bus interface or adding analog/digital inputs via CAN.

-#### External encoder support for tmc:
+#### External encoder support for TMC:
-Tunneling biss-c or endat through the STM to the TMC as a position source.
+Tunneling BISS-C or EnDat through the STM to the TMC as a position source.
 Would be very flexible but adds communication overhead

 #### Writing and dumping setups into and from flash:
 Back up of settings or quick start presets

-#### Simhub integration via HID:
+#### SimHub integration via HID:
-Auto change steering degrees and intensity
+Auto change steering degrees and intensity depending on game.
+Motor stats as overlay etc.

 #### Predefined settings and limiting options for specialized setups:
-The FFBoard firmware is flexible so for different hardware features have to be disabled or predefined
+The FFBoard firmware is flexible so for different hardware, features have to be disabled or predefined

 #### Improving GUI stability and setup procedures:
 The setup is still a bit unstable depending on how its done.
 Maybe a wizard could help.

 #### Improving TMC Debug bridge mainclass:
-The tmc debug mainclass is very helpful for testing the driver with the trinamic IDE.
+The TMC debug mainclass is very helpful for testing the driver with the Trinamic IDE (TMCL-IDE).
 The mainclass is hacky and not stable with the newest TMC ide.

 #### Autoalignment of steering wheels at startup:
-With absolute encoders or encoders with home pulse an absolute position can be searched at powerup and automatically set the center offset.
+With absolute encoders or encoders with home pulse, an absolute position can be searched at powerup and automatically set the center offset.
 Not possible with all encoders and may require slow rotations.